syncfusion-content/maui-docs/MAUI/SunburstChart/Getting-Started.md

 # Getting Started with .NET MAUI Sunburst Chart

-This section explains how to populate the sunburst chart with data, a title, data labels, a legend, and tooltip, as well as the essential aspects for getting started with the sunburst chart.
+This section explains how to populate the sunburst chart with data, a title, data labels, a legend, and a tooltip, as well as the essential aspects of getting started with the sunburst chart.

-## Creating an application using the .NET MAUI Sunburst Chart
+## Creating an Application Using the .NET MAUI Sunburst Chart

 1. Create a new .NET MAUI application in Visual Studio.
-2. Syncfusion .NET MAUI components are available in [nuget.org](https://www.nuget.org/).
+2. The Syncfusion .NET MAUI components are available in [nuget.org](https://www.nuget.org/).
 To add SfSunburstChart to your project, open the NuGet package manager in Visual Studio, search for Syncfusion.Maui.SunburstChart and then install it.
 3. To initialize the control, import the Sunburst Chart namespace.
 4. Initialize [SfSunburstChart]().